The Psychology of Care Giving

 Yet tobacco company executives late in the 20th Century testified before Congress that they did not believe that smoking was addictive or bad for people.

 Scientific studies and surgeon generals' warnings aside, for at least a century the general public had known that it was addictive and unhealthy.
 Yet somehow tobacco executives with MBAs and decades of management experience didn't know and believed that what they were doing for a living was not bad for anyone.

 One of the best ways to get people to believe in a thing is to get them to participate in it.
 Frequently, belief results from action even when the belief is not supported by reason, knowledge, experience or argument.

 What behaviors in medicine are rewarded in ways that give health care professionals self-serving delusions like the ones held by tobacco executives?
 Does anyone teach medical students what those delusions will be and to be wary of them?
-Does anyone make medical students conscious of the powerful need caregivers have to believe in themselves as healers, and how that alone will cause them to filter information to support that belief?
+Does anyone make medical students conscious of the powerful need caregivers have to believe in themselves as healers, and how that alone will cause them to filter the information to which they are exposed in ways that support that belief?

 The gap between truth and belief eventually is fatal